 Implementation Logic

-Fetch the records: Fetch all the records from IGX_DS_DQ_RESULTS where RUN_TIMESTAMP is greater than MAX(IGX_DB_SCORING_ENGINE_LOG.EVAL_RUN_TS).
+Fetch the records: Fetch all the latest version records from IGX_DS_DQ_RESULTS where RUN_TIMESTAMP is greater than MAX(IGX_DB_SCORING_ENGINE_LOG.EVAL_RUN_TS).
 First time pick all the records.
 Pass the Max(RUN_TIMESTAMP) value through process model to next analysis IGX_PRC_Scoring_Engine_Log.

 Data Element Group handling: In case DATA_ELEMENT_GROUP column is populated in a row then find related records having same DATA_ELEMENT_GROUP value within same DATA_KEY set.
 Based on DATA_ELEMENT_GROUP_TYPE_VALUE transform the RULE_RESULT i.e. if value is AtLeastOneMustPass and if single participant result is Pass then all the participants rows will be transformed to Pass.
 Similarly, if value is AllMustPass and if single participant result is Fail then all the participants’ rows will be transformed to Fail.
 Keep this value in TRANSFORMED_STATUS derived field; if no transformation done for other rows copy the RULE_RESULT value as is.